vuvuzella/de_zoomcamp_2023/week_4/homework/readme.md

 - Answer: 89.9 (Yellow) 10.1 (Green)

-3. What is the count of records in the model stg_fhv_tripdata after running all models with the test run variable disabled (:false)
+3. What is the count of records in the model stg_fhv_tripdata after running all models with the test run variable disabled

+- Answer: 63244696 (actual: 66387918)

+4. What is the count of records in the model fact_fhv_trips after running all dependencies with the test run variable disabled

 - Answer: 42998722 (actual result: 42847873)

-4. What is the month with the biggest amount of rides after building a tile for the fact_fhv_trips table
+5. What is the month with the biggest amount of rides after building a tile for the fact_fhv_trips table

 - Answer: January